1337Space/githubrepotest1/README.md

 # githubrepotest1

+#     INTRO
-idk just a testing place for all my code centered on github
+Just a testing place for some code
+Probably will contain a lot of python files and some other c# / c++ code as I am trying to expand my self personally